-You do not need to precertify a maternity admission for a routine delivery.
+• We will then tell your physician and/or hospital the number of approved inpatient days and we will send written confirmation of our decision to you, your physician, and the hospital.
+Maternity care You do not need to precertify a maternity admission for a routine delivery.
 However, if your medical condition requires you to stay more than 48 hours after a vaginal delivery or 96 hours after a cesarean section, then your physician or the hospital must contact us for precertification of additional days.
 Further, if your baby stays after you are discharged, then your physician or the hospital must contact us for precertification of additional days for your baby.

-If your hospital stay - including for maternity care - needs to be extended, your physician or the hospital must ask us to approve the additional days.

-- When we precertified the admission but you remained in the hospital beyond the number of days we approved and did not get the additional days precertified, then: - •• for the part of the admission that was medically necessary, we will pay inpatient benefits, but - •• for the part of the admission that was not medically necessary, we will pay only medical services and supplies otherwise payable on an outpatient basis and will not pay inpatient benefits. - If no one contacted us, we will decide whether the hospital stay was medically necessary. - •• If we determine that the stay was medically necessary, we will pay the inpatient charges, less the \$500 penalty. - •• If we determine that it was not medically necessary for you to be an inpatient, we will not pay inpatient hospital benefits.
-We will only pay for any covered medical supplies and services that are otherwise payable on an outpatient basis. - If we denied the precertification request, we will not pay inpatient hospital benefits.
+If your hospital stay needs to be extended: If your hospital stay - including for maternity care - needs to be extended, you, your representative, your physician or the hospital must ask us to approve the additional days.
+What happens when you do not follow the precertification rules When we precertified the admission but you remained in the hospital beyond the number of days we approved and did not get the additional days precertified, then: for the part of the admission that was medically necessary, we will pay inpatient benefits, but for the part of the admission that was not medically necessary, we will pay only medical services and supplies otherwise payable on an outpatient basis and will not pay inpatient benefits.
+If no one contacted us, we will decide whether the hospital stay was medically necessary.
+If we determine that the stay was medically necessary, we will pay the inpatient charges, less the \$500 penalty.
+If we determine that it was not medically necessary for you to be an inpatient, we will not pay inpatient hospital benefits.
 We will only pay for any covered medical supplies and services that are otherwise payable on an outpatient basis.
+Exceptions: You do not need precertification in these cases: You are admitted to a hospital outside the United States.
+You have another group health insurance policy that is the primary payer for the hospital stay.
+Your Medicare Part A is the primary payer for the hospital stay.
+Note: If you • Other services exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payer and you do need precertification.
+Some services require a referral, precertification, or prior authorization.
+Home health care Hospice care Skilled nursing care Outpatient mental health and substance abuse care